 DaDa (formerly DaDaABC) – Also based in China, the students are 5-16 years old.
 You’ll teach around 15 hours per week and earn up to $25 per hour.
 You must be a native English speaker from any English speaking country.
 They make the lesson plans, you simply teach them.
 Contracts are 12 months and you must give them your availability and commit to it for the duration of your contract.

 Whales English – The students are Chinese, 5-15 years old.
 Classes are 50 minutes with 2 – 3 students and lessons are provided by the company.
-The pay is $18-$30 per class with opportunities to get large bonuses.
-You must be a native English speaker from North America or the UK with a Bachelor’s degree and a TEFL/TESOL certificate (or willing to get one).
+The pay is $18-$26 per class with opportunities to get large bonuses.
+You must be a native English speaker from North America, the UK, Ireland, New Zealand, or Australia with a Bachelor’s degree and a TEFL/TESOL certificate (or willing to get one).
 You must also have availability to teach at least 8 hours during the peak times (7-9 pm Beijing time Monday – Friday, 9 am – 12 pm BJT Saturday & Sunday).
 I’ve read nothing but positive things in Facebook groups about this company.
 Everyone who teaches for them seems to love it.